Integrate your app with an Azure virtual network

 - Resources across Azure ExpressRoute connections.

-- Resources in the virtual network you're connected to.
+- Resources in the VNet you're integrated with.

 - Resources across peered connections, which includes Azure ExpressRoute connections.

-When you use VNet Integration with virtual networks in the same region, you can use the following Azure networking features:
+When you use VNet Integration with VNets in the same region, you can use the following Azure networking features:

 - Network security groups (NSGs): You can block outbound traffic with an NSG that's placed on your integration subnet.
 The inbound rules don't apply because you can't use VNet Integration to provide inbound access to your app.